prathimacode-hub/IoT-Spot/Arduino/Room Brightness Sensing using Arduino/README.md

 ## AIM:

-To implement continuous scrolling of red,green and blue colors using the RGB LED.
+To implement sensing the room brightness using photoresistor and Arduino.

 ## Purpose:

-Continuous Scrolling can be made using RGB LED.
+To sense the room brightness using photoresistor and Arduino.

 ## Short Description: